 In this work we focus on 12 winter storm case studies between the years 2015 and 2020 listed in Table 2.
 The selection was based on their SSI over Germany (see Appendix C), caused damage and impacted area.
-This includes the most devastating winter storms occurring in this time period but also some more moderate ones to capture a healthy diversity of cyclones and features.
+This includes the eight winter storms with the highest SSI during this time period plus four subjectively chosen more moderate storms to capture a healthy diversity of cyclones and features.
 The selected cases occurred during the extended winter half year between the end of September and end of March.
 They vary in terms of their cyclone tracks (Fig. 2) and occurring high-wind features, and include both NCs and SKCs.
 Two case studies developed SJs, namely Egon (Eisenstein et al., 2020) and Friederike.
 We also include two storms, named Herwart and Sabine, with an exceptional large pressure gradient leading to a stronger background wind field, such that it is more difficult to distinguish the features and the contribution of them to the storm's wind footprint.
 Further, Sabine stands out to be an extremely deep cyclone with a minimum core pressure of 944 hPa during its lifetime.